LexouDuck/webpack-react-test/README.md

 Project Structure
 ---

-A typical React project is organized as follows:
+A typical React (with Node/npm) project is organized as follows:

 ```
-|- .gitignore			// The git ignore file states every file/folder that git shouldn't keep in the repository
+|- .gitignore			// The git ignore file states every file/folder that git shouldn't track for the remote repository
 |- package.json			// The package file is what Node/npm uses to determine which packages are needed for the project
-|- package-lock.json	// ???
+|- package-lock.json	// This file is like a "history" of all past dependency packages, to be able to backtrack through installations
-|- tsconfig.json		// The Typescript configuration file defines what options/flags to call the typescript->javascript compiler
+|- tsconfig.json		// The Typescript configuration file defines the options/flags used to call the typescript-to-javascript compiler
 |- README.md			// The readme file (markdown syntax, like this file you're reading) shows up on the project's main page
 |
 \___ node_modules		// The node_modules folder holds all the code for the packages you use, and their dependencies